Rosh3639/spotify-clone/README.md

 It was fun also quite exhausting, most the timee I was finding clues and solving errors.
 But finally made something great .

 Btw this app contains 2 types of integrated web players inside home.html and home1.html.
-It still lots of improvements!!
+It still needs lots of improvements!!